LLNL/merlin/docs/source/merlin_commands.rst

       - filename
       - Dump the queue information to a file.
 Provide the filename (must be .csv or .json).
       - None
-    * - --specification
+    * - --spec
       - filename
       - Path to a Merlin YAML spec file.
 This will only display information for queues defined in this spec file.
-        This is the same behavior as the status command before Merlin version 1.11.0 was released.
+        This is the same behavior as the status command prior to Merlin version 1.11.0.
       - None
     * - --specific-queues
       - string